 When will Thor: Love and Thunder release?

-Love and Thunder will hit theaters on May 6, 2022, sandwiching it between MCU entries Doctor Strange in the Multiverse of Madness (March 25) and Black Panther 2 (July 8).
-However, given the current cinematic Ragnarok that is the Delta variant, all dates are subject to shuffling.
+Love and Thunder was originally slated to release on May 6, 2022, sandwiching it between MCU entries Doctor Strange in the Multiverse of Madness and Black Panther 2.
+However, after a recent re-shuffle, the film will now release on July 8, 2022.

 Not yet, and it’s hard to say when one will drop.
 According to Marvel itself, the film wrapped on July 1, no doubt much to the relief of Hemsworth’s weary biceps.
 Considering Spider-Man: No Way Home took its sweet time giving audiences a first look – the trailer dropped only three months ahead of its planned release – Thor could follow suit and keep audiences antsy for footage.